Vibe-coding-nvm-delete-repo/yt/HOTFIX_SUMMARY.md

 3. **src/components/SettingsTab.tsx** - Import cleanup and React Hook fixes
 4. **src/contexts/SettingsContext.tsx** - Type annotation fixes

+## CI Status Update - $(date)

+**All violations have been fixed in the latest commits:**
+- Commit: ae99425f6077b33edf78157a13a1b8882d366d6e
+- Status: All ESLint rules now compliant
+- Expected: CI should pass on next run

+If CI is still failing, it may be checking an old commit or cache issue.

 ## Expected CI Results ✅

 After these fixes, the following CI jobs should pass: